AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

 Scripted Syntax is a domain specific language based on Apache Groovy

-Scripted syntax provides flexibility and extensibility to Jenkins users but the learning curve is steep, howver, declarative syntax offers simpler and opinionated syntax for jenkins pipelines.
+Scripted syntax provides flexibility and extensibility to Jenkins users but the learning curve is steep, however, declarative syntax offers simpler and opinionated syntax for jenkins pipelines.

 Both Scripted and Declarative:
   - Have the same Pipeline subsystem underneath
   - Can use steps built into the pipeline or provided by plugins
   - Can utilize Shared Libraries

-Declartive - limits what is available to the user with mor strict pre-defined structure making it an ideal choice for simpler CI
+Declarative - limits what is available to the user with more strict pre-defined structure making it an ideal choice for simpler CI
 Scripted - the only limits on structure and syntax are from Groovy's own limitations, not Pipeline-specific.

 Use `script` step to introduce Scripted syntax only when you really need to.